(Last updated 24.02.2018)

 The interest in AI-driven solutions for early stage drug discovery is growing steadily among biopharma leaders with a projected market volume reaching $10B by 2024 (for AI-based medical imaging, diagnostics, personal AI assistants, drug discovery, and genomics).
 The last couple of years were marked by a wave of new R&D collaborations between key biopharma players and AI-driven companies, primarily startups.
 Let’s see who is doing what in the biopharmaceutical AI landscape.

-(Since most AI-driven companies use a mix of different approaches to solving drug discovery problems, the below classification is indicative).
+(Since most AI-driven companies use a mix of different approaches and rely on interdisciplinary sources of data for their modeling work, the below classification of AI use cases is illustrative):

-Another opportunity for AI models to shine in the area of drug discovery is using biomedical data to draw unintuitive insights about drug candidates.
+A notable opportunity for AI models to shine in the area of drug discovery is using biomedical and clinical data to draw unintuitive insights about drug candidates, or even attempting to model the whole biological systems to identify novel pathways, targets and biomarkers.
 Earlier this year, Santen Pharmaceuticals, a Japanese leader in the ophthalmic field, entered a strategic research collaboration with TwoXAR -- an AI-driven biopharmaceutical company.
 Instead of using molecular modeling techniques, TwoXAR works with real world biomedical data including gene expression measurements, protein interaction networks, and clinical records.
 By examining billions of points of information, TwoXAR’s AI platform is able to determine what is relevant, and what is noise, leading to a set of associations indicating the effectiveness of certain small molecules.

 In the case with Santen, TwoXAR is aiming to find new drug candidates for glaucoma treatment and for that the company is screening large catalogs of molecules, associated with known data, such as protein structures, binding affinities etc. The data are then linked with molecular changes in glaucoma to derive unique disease-drug associations.